-Janet Lee, Supervising Contract Analyst County of Los Angeles, Department of Public Health Contracts and Grants Division 1000 South Fremont Avenue Building A-9 East, 5th Floor North Alhambra, California 91803
+Julie Tran, Contract Analyst County of Los Angeles, Department of Public Health Contracts and Grants Division 1000 South Fremont Avenue Building A-9 East, 5th Floor North Alhambra, California 91803 deadline.

-Timely hand-delivered bids are acceptable.
-It is the sole responsibility of the submitting vendor to ensure that its SOQ is received before the submission deadline.
 Submitting vendors shall bear all risks associated with delays in delivery by any person or entity.

+Timely hand-delivered SOQs are acceptable.
+It is the sole responsibility of the submitting vendor to ensure that its SOQ is received before the submission